AndyShiue/Ende-readme/README.md

 ## Associated Types

-Fields of an instance of a `record` can also be being dependent on.
+Fields of an instance of a `record` can also be dependent.
 They are different from normal *input parameters* in that they don't determine the `impl` chosen but the `impl`s determine them.
 They are *output parameters*.
 For example, imagine if there is a way to overload operators.